HOW THE ENTERTAINMENT INDUSTRY USES MARKETING.

 Common sense.

-Use your judgment and participate in productive discussions if you're called to sit in.
+Use your judgement and participate in productive discussions if you're called to sit in.
 Remember, this is a great industry to work in if you have original and creative ideas that will sell a film to an audience.
 Use your common sense when to become involved in the conversation, and when to stay quiet.

 Watch films.

-It may sound obvious but understanding what you are selling, and how audiences react to certain movies, will make you better at your job.
+It may sound obvious but understanding what you are selling, and how audiences react to certain movies, will make you a better at your job.
 So go to the cinema, engage with a film as an audience member, but think about what drew you to the cinema in the first place.

 Always make yourself available.